SouthGreenPlatform/VcfHunter/README.md

 	--output: Name of output file.
 Extension (.png, .svg, .pdf) of the outpout is autaomatically identified by the script.

 *Output:*\
- A dotplot file representing marker linkage named according to --outpout option.\
+ A dotplot file representing pairwise marker linkage named according to --outpout option.\
+ A heatmap file representing pairwise statistic coding named according to --outpout option.
 <br><br>